laurentftech/MeilisearchCrawler/README.md

 - `name`: (String) The name of the site, used for filtering in Meilisearch.
 - `crawl`: (String) The starting URL for the crawl.
 - `type`: (String) The type of content.
 Can be `html` or `json`.
-- `delay`: (Float) Minimum delay in seconds between requests for this site.
+- `delay`: (Float, optional) Minimum delay in seconds between requests for this site.
 Overrides `robots.txt` if higher.
 - `max_pages`: (Integer) The maximum number of pages to crawl for this site.
 - `depth`: (Integer) The maximum depth to follow links from the starting URL.
 A depth of `1` will only crawl the starting page.
 A depth of `2` will also crawl the pages linked from it.
+- `selector`: (String, optional) For HTML sites, a specific CSS selector (e.g., `.main-article`) to pinpoint the main content area.
+This overrides automatic detection for tricky layouts.
+- `lang`: (String, optional) For JSON sources, specifies the language of the content (e.g., "en", "fr").
+For HTML, it's auto-detected.
 - `exclude`: (List of strings) A list of URL patterns to completely ignore.
 Any URL matching one of these patterns will not be visited.
 This applies to both HTML pages and items from JSON sources.
 - `no_index`: (List of strings) A list of URL patterns to visit for link discovery but not to index.
 This is useful for sitemap pages or category indexes whose content is not valuable for search results.